Eeman1113/ML-BASED-CAREER-COUINCLER/README.md

 * Date of birth
 * Select your skills from the list of skills.
 * Click the "Unfuse Me" button to generate job position suggestions based on your skills.
-## The app will display the suggested job positions and generate a report image that can be found in the image folder.
+<H3> The app will display the suggested job positions and generate a report image that can be found in the image folder.</H3><br>

 # Contributing
 *This Project was originally created by:*